dineshkummarc/mvc.js/README.md

 ** Init method **

 You'll often need to set up initial state when models are registered.
-To do this you can define an `init` method on your model's facade, which will be called immediately.
+To do this you can define an `init` method on your model, which will be called immediately.

 This example sets the same example as before, but adds a default product to the data store on creation.